Are you an app developer or marketer?

-In this article, we will present you six simple steps for mobile app localization, which are applicable to both iOS and Android.
+In this article, we will present you with six simple steps for mobile app localization, which are applicable to both iOS and Android.

-Internationalization (i18n) and Localization (L10N)
+1. Internationalization (i18n) and Localization (L10N)

 These two terms are oftentimes considered the same thing.
-In fact, these are two completely separate operations, still they are fairly dependent on each other.
+In fact, these are two completely separate operations, still, they are fairly dependent on each other.
 According to W3C, “internationalization includes several processes which ensure that the design and development of a product would simplify the translation or localization process.”

 In other words, through Internalization the code is customized while through localization the content that undergoes modifications in different languages.

 The reason why internationalization should be done prior to localization is simply to ensure that the code could handle the new localized content when it is created.
 In most cases modifying the code for internationalization after it has already been written is a long and complicated process.